 Boston University policy requires all students studying on Massachusetts campuses to provide an emergency alert phone number and update their local address each semester.
 In addition, the Commonwealth of Massachusetts requires all full-time and many part-time university students to provide proof of having completed a series of immunizations.
+For the 2022-2023 academic year, this will include proof of a COVID-19 vaccine and booster.
 Massachusetts also requires students from out-of-state to complete an acknowledgement of the MA Motor Vehicle Policy.
 For more details visit the University Registrar's website.
 Finally, you must complete University-wide Training on Sexual Misconduct Prevention.
 For information about the training, visit the Wellness & Prevention Services website.
 Check the Student Link to ensure you have met these requirements and that your student account is settled.
 Students not in compliance will be unable to register.